 EXECUTE IMMEDIATE ('alter table tn enable constraint tnc');

-is_ok := TRUE;
+is_ok :=

 DBMS_OUTPUT.PUT_LINE('Succes!');